-When either of the above described (1 or 2) situations occurs, proceed as follows with the firearm pointing in a safe direction:
+When either of the above described (1 or 2) situations occur, proceed as follows with the firearm pointing in a safe direction:

 - a.
 If the firearm is cocked, move the safety to the "SAFE" position. - b.
 Remove the magazine from the firearm. - c.
 Retract the charging handle and lock it in the open position.
 Retracting the charging handle should remove the cartridge case.
 Be certain the safety is in the "SAFE" position. - d.
 Check the chamber to be certain there is no cartridge case in it if there is, extract it before proceeding with steps (e) and (f). - e.
 After making sure the chamber is clear and the magazine is removed, close the bolt, disengage the take down pin, remove the bolt and carrier and inspect the bore visually and with a rod as necessary. - f.
 If the bore is obstructed, insert a proper size cleaning rod (without a tip or brush) into the bore from the muzzle and dislodge and remove the bullet.
 If the bullet does not readily dislodge, it may be necessary to lightly tap the handle end of the cleaning rod.
-If such efforts fail to dislodge the bullet, take the firearm to a gunsmith. - g.
-Inspect the bore to be certain it is free of unburned powder particles or any other debris.
-At the same time clean the magazine, the magazine well, and other areas of the mechanism of unburned powder grains.
+If such efforts fail to dislodge the bullet, take the firearm to a gunsmith.